thelikes/fuzznav/README.md

 ```

 ## Background
 This tool's aim is to aid in the mapping of fuzzing efforts.
 Instead of keeping a mental representation of what endpoints were fuzzed with what wordlists, this tool will make it easy to visualize where a server has been fuzzed and with what.
-Additionally, as ffuf (helpfully) stores a lot of data about discovered results and scanning in general, it can be combersome to get just what you need from the resulting json - fuzznav makes it simple to extract and parse.
+Additionally, as ffuf (helpfully) stores a lot of data about discovered results and scanning in general, it can be cumbersome to get just what you need from the resulting json - fuzznav makes it simple to extract and parse.

 ## To Do